aneeshikmat/exam-wizard/README.md

 17. Ability to retrieve total of Remaining questions from examVariable directly.
 18. Ability to retrieve current question number from examVariable directly.
 19. You will work on exam wizard with data-attribute for name, values and types, and this give you a power to keep real name, value and type without change, its helpfual if you like to use it in exsisting form, with fremworks, or cms.
+20. This plugin work on input type, select and textarea.
+21. This plugin work on multiple value for select and checkbox fields.

 ## Dependency
 1. jQuery Library